BlockchainCommons/XID-Quickstart/docs/02_1_Creating_Self_Attestations.md

 it's just a collection of keys attached to a nickname.
 Can BRadvoc8 write good code, understand security, and deliver quality work?
-These are the questions that Ben needs answered before he decides to bring BRadvoc8 into the SisterSpace project.
+These are the questions that Ben needs answered before he decides to bring BRadvoc8 into the SisterSpaces project.

 To reveal more about her skill set, Amira must create attestations about them.
 Since Amira is bootstrapping the BRadvoc8 identity on her